 According to New Jersey State law, an employee who contracts an occupational sickness or sustains an accident at work is entitled to specific benefits from the workers’ compensation system.
 However, our Summit workers’ compensation lawyers at Team Law can assist you in obtaining the benefits to workers’ compensation you are entitled to.
-Our lawyers are aware of the negative effects that an occupational illness or work accident can have on your physical body and mental health.
+Our workers comp attorneys in Summit, NJ are aware of the negative effects that an occupational illness or work accident can have on your physical body and mental health.
 We thus put up a strong fight to stop NJ Unemployment or your insurance from rejecting your claim or stopping the benefits you require for your rehabilitation.
 We are also aware of how challenging it can be to obtain the medical care and rehabilitation services you require for your illnesses or injuries.
 Our Summit personal injury lawyers provide aggressive legal counsel for you while also being sympathetic and caring.

-You have one year from the date of your work injury in Summit to submit a workers’ compensation claim with the Washington State Department of Unemployment or, if your employer is self-insured for workers’ compensation coverage, with your employer directly.
+You have one year from the date of your work injury in Summit to submit a workers’ compensation claim with the New Jersey State Department of Unemployment or, if your employer is self-insured for workers’ compensation coverage, with your employer directly.
 You have two years from the date of your diagnosis to file a claim if you are diagnosed with an occupational sickness.

 You can typically expect to start getting benefit checks within 14 days of NJ Unemployment or your employer accepting your workers’ compensation claim.
 The Board of Industrial Insurance Appeals will hear appeals if a claim is refused, and you have 60 days from the time you get the rejection letter to file a written protest or appeal the judgment.

-Employees in the state of Washington may be eligible for certain cash benefits to aid in their recovery and, if possible, return to work after suffering a work-related illness or accident.
+Employees in the state of New Jersey may be eligible for certain cash benefits to aid in their recovery and, if possible, return to work after suffering a work-related illness or accident.
 Our Summit workers’ compensation lawyers at Team Law may be able to assist you in obtaining the following benefits in your case:

 If your condition prevents you from going back to your previous career, there are services for vocational rehabilitation and job placement that can help you find new employment.